jonasbn/perl-app-yak/README.md

 # ENVIRONMENT

-`yak` supports the following environmet variables:
+`yak` supports the following environment variables:

 - `$CLICOLOR}`, if set to false (`0`) it attempts to disable colorized output, if set to true (`1`), it attempts to enable colorized output
 - `$CLICOLOR_FORCE`, if set to true (`1`) it enables colorized output, if set to false (`1`), it disables colorized output